cccbr/runningatower/content/docs/070-ringingchamber/index.md

 - Need to consider the need for edge protection.
 Boxes up to 600mm height, in accordance with HSE guidance unguarded edges, do not need to have edge protection.

-A Risk assessment needs to be in place to show the risk and hazard from not having a 'fixed' box is greater than having it, therefore it is justified.
+Consider whether a box for a heavy bell should be fixed or not?
 Fixed boxes may become handy storage spaces.
 If this is the case consider what goes in them.
 It is not a good place to store the first aid kit.

 ## Carpets and Rope Mats